(EEOC Public Portal)

 - Title VII of the Civil Rights Act of 1964 (42 U.S.C. s.
 2000e).

 - Title VII prohibits discrimination on the basis of race, color, religion, national origin and sex (which covers sexual harassment).
-It also prohibits retaliation against employees who oppose such discrimination.
+It applies to employers with 15 or more employees.
 In Our Lady of Guadalupe School v.
 Morrissey-Berru, 591 U.S. __ , 140 S.Ct.
 2049 (2020), the U.S. Supreme Court ruled that the First Amendment's Religion Clauses precluded certain employment discrimination claims from being brought against religious organizations.
 The Court interpreted this "ministerial exception" broadly to include teachers who performed vital religious duties.
 The inquiry must focus on what the employee in question actually does and whether the functions are in furtherance of conveying the Church's message and carrying out its mission.
 State and local laws are likewise constrained by the protections of the First Amendment and therefore must provide similar exceptions.
 In Little Sisters of the Poor Saints Peter and Paul Home v.
 Pennsylvania , et al., 591 U.S. __ , 140 S.Ct.
 2367 (2020), the U.S. Supreme Court upheld Trump administration rules providing that employers who have sincerely held beliefs against providing insurance coverage or payments for contraceptive measures to covered females are exempt from legal requirements to provide such coverage.
 In Bostock v.
 Clayton County, 590 U.S. __ , 140 S.Ct.
 1731 (2020), the U.S. Supreme Court held that the "sex discrimination" prohibitions in Title VII also prohibits employment discrimination against gay and transgender employees.
 As a result the EEOC recently issued some guidelines on this topic.
 In Theidon v.
 Harvard University, 948 F.3d 477 (1st Cir.
 2020), the First Circuit Court of Appeals affirmed a lower court's dismissal of a sex discrimination and retaliation case brought by a female former professor at Harvard who was denied tenure.
 The Court held that the plaintiff had failed to meet Title VII's "pretext-plus" standard that required sufficient evidence both of pretext and of Harvard's discriminatory animus.

 - Age Discrimination in Employment Act of 1967 (29 U.S.C. s.
 621).